 Once the soap and brush have had enough time to get all of the benefits they can get from a good soak it’s time to load your brush.

 Put the brush to the side and take a look at your soap.

 Using the Shaving Brush

 Take your shaving brush out of its container and discard the soaking water.
 Hold your brush over the sink and give the bristles one good squeeze to get rid of excess moisture.
 Do not squeeze it more than that or flick it to get rid of more water.
 You need that water to create lather so make sure the shaving brush is wet but not dripping.

 One reason shaving soap offers a better shaving experience is because of this process of brushing the skin, opening and cleaning pores as well as softening bristles and exfoliating the skin.
 Can you shave with regular soap?
 Of course – but you miss out on a more luxurious experience.

-Whirl the shaving brush around the shaving bowl your shaving soap comes in to build up a rich lather.
+Whirl the shaving brush around the shaving bowl until your shaving soap builds up a rich lather.
 Don’t apply too much pressure and also consider adding more hot water until you get the right foamy consistency.